-- The water heater must be located in an area where it won't sustain damage from moving vehicles, flooding, etc. If the water heater is installed in a storage garage, the direct ignition system and main burner should be no less than 18 in.
-(45 cm) above the garage floor. - If the water heater is installed in a repair garage or in a private garage, the direct ignition system and main burner should be no less than 4.5 ft (1400 mm) above the garage floor. - The water heater should be installed as close as possible to the vent exhaust and air intake.
-This minimizes the vent length and the number of elbows and joints required for venting. - The water heater should be installed with the correct venting and exhaust materials.
-See "Venting" in this Use and Care Manual.
+The water heater must be located in an area where it won't sustain damage from moving vehicles, flooding, etc. If the water heater is installed in a storage garage, the direct ignition system and main burner should be no less than 18 in.
+(45 cm) above the garage floor.

+If the water heater is installed in a repair garage or in a private garage, the direct ignition system and main burner should be no less than 4.5 ft.
+(1400 mm) above the garage floor.

+The water heater should be installed as close as possible to the vent termination.
+This minimizes the vent length and the number of elbows and joints required for venting.

+The water heater should be installed with the proper venting and exhaust materials suitable for Category III venting.